WinVector/wrapr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 This document describes `wrapr`, an [R](https://cran.r-project.org) package available from [Github](https://github.com/WinVector/wrapr) (via `devtools::install_github("WinVector/wrapr")`) and [CRAN](https://CRAN.R-project.org/) (via `install.packages("wrapr")`).

+Note: `wrapr` is meant only for "tame names" that is variables and column names that are also valid *simple* (without quotes) `R` variables names.

 Introduction
 ------------